Liu-Xiangzhi/CAMI/ReadMe.md

 + signal
 + VLA
 + flexible array member
++ attribute

 Due to certain inconsistencies in the C standard regarding the effective type of allocated storage duration objects and other semantic rules (such as pointer arithmetic), we modified the behavior of `malloc` to resemble the behavior of the `new` operator in C++/Java.

 For more infomation of feature supporting, implementation-defined behavior and locale-specific behavior, see [feature support document](./doc/en_us/feature_support.md).

 ### Detection Target
 Our detection target is undefined behaviors that cannot be completely detected at compile time.
-Meanwhile, due to some unsupported feature, we eliminated UB 5(data race), 38(access subobject of atomic object), 65(restrict related), 66(restrict related), 72(VLA related).
+Meanwhile, due to some unsupported feature, we eliminated UB 5(data race), 38(access subobject of atomic object), 65(restrict related), 66(restrict related), 72(VLA related), 83(attribute related).
 The remaining undefined behaviors are as follows:

 + 9 An object is referred to outside of its lifetime
 + 10 The value of a pointer to an object whose lifetime has ended is used